 The following guide is designed to provide you with essential information on the nursing programs available in the state of West Virginia.
-West Virginia’s colleges and universities allow students to earn a bachelor’s or a master’s in nursing degree with students often able to specialize in such areas as nurse midwifery, family nurse practitioner, psychiatric mental health nurse practitioner, nursing administration, and nursing education.
-Students, who need more flexibility than a traditional nursing program, may want to consider an online undergraduate or graduate nursing program offered by an online university like Walden University.
+West Virginia’s colleges and universities may allow students to specialize in such areas as nurse midwifery, family nurse practitioner, psychiatric mental health nurse practitioner, nursing administration, and nursing education.
+Students who need more flexibility than that offered by a traditional nursing program may want to consider an online nursing program.

 - 12 colleges and universities offer a bachelor’s degree in nursing.

-- Highest graduation rate: Wheeling Jesuit University 61%.1
+- Highest graduation rate: West Virginia University 57%.1

-- Highest transfer-out rate: The University of Charleston 38%.1
+- Highest transfer-out rate: University of Charleston 35%.1

-Read below where you will find the profiles of several undergraduate and graduate nursing programs in West Virginia and online.
+Read below where you will find more information about the undergraduate and graduate nursing programs in West Virginia.